 Identifying Contradictions in Testimonies

-Discrepancies between a claimant’s statements and online presence can significantly impact a personal injury case.
-If a plaintiff alleges they cannot work due to an accident but posts about job promotions or vacations, their credibility may be questioned.
+Discrepancies between a claimant’s statements and online presence can significantly impact a Plaintiff injury case.
+If a plaintiff alleges they cannot work due to an accident but posts about job promotions or vacations, their credibility may be called into question.
 Personal injury lawyers at Singleton Schreiber and other top firms understand how courts often accept social media evidence when it contradicts official statements or medical records, influencing case outcomes and settlement negotiations.

 Assessing Emotional and Psychological Impact